-Esther was a Jewish woman (a lowly esteemed group) who was the wife of a powerful king.
-No one, not even the queen, was to approach the king without being asked.
-And remember, that King Xerxes had an evil member of his cabinet, Haman, who had already convinced the king to kill all the Jews.
+Esther was a woman of Jewish background (a lowly esteemed group) who was the wife of a powerful king.
+No one, not even the queen, was to be in the presence of the king without being asked.
+And remember that King Xerxes had an evil member of his cabinet, Haman, who had already convinced the king to kill all the Jews.
 Can you imagine the fear she would be feeling?

 Her first reaction was hesitation.
 She did not want to approach the king.
-Instead, she prayed and fasted for three days and then bravely approached the king.
+Instead, she prayed, fasted for three days, and bravely approached the royal throne.

 Our past doesn’t dictate our future.

 As I’ve mentioned, Esther didn’t come from much, but God had a plan for her life.
-Esther, an orphan, living in a strange country, probably didn’t dream of being the queen of the Persian empire.
-No matter where we come from, where we live, or the mistakes we’ve made, we can put that all in the past and move confidently forward, knowing that God has plans for us, for hope and a future.
+Esther, an orphan living in a strange country, probably didn’t dream of being the queen of the Persian empire.
+No matter where we come from, where we live, or our mistakes, we can put that all in the past and move confidently forward, knowing that God has plans for us for hope and a future.
 You, too, my friend.
 Your past does not dictate your future – only God can!

-God places mentors in our life to teach us wisdom
+God places mentors in our lives to teach us wisdom.

 Mordecai proved to be a wonderful mentor and parent to Esther.
-He gave her good advice before she went to the palace with the other virgins (don’t share that you are Jewish), and he continued to give her advice after she became queen.
+He gave her good advice before she went to the palace with the other virgins (don’t share that you are Jewish), and he continued to give her advice after she became the new queen.